gt-crnch-rg/read-the-docs/docs/general/rg-getting-started.rst

 **NOTE:** For GT faculty or staff looking to add new *external* users, it is very helpful to us if you can sponsor the users as `Passport guests <https://support.cc.gatech.edu/faq/how-do-i-sponsor-guest-accounts>`__.
 Then the above form can be filled out with the external user's guest username which helps to streamline the access process.
 You can sponsor a guest account with Passport for up to one year and then renew the user if they are still an active collaborator.

 How do I Access RG machines?
 --------------------------------

 **NOTE: You should use your GT Passport username and password to access all CRNCH RG nodes and resources!**

+Once you receive a note that your account has been approved, you can test your login to the testbed.
 To access Rogues Gallery machines from off campus you need to either

 1) SSH to the testbed via the login node from a terminal session.